Last updated on May 15th, 2023

-OLYMPIC STUDIO AIRBNB: A small but beautifully designed studio in the center of Kiev near the Olympic Stadium.
+OLYMPIC STUDIO APARTMENT: A small but beautifully designed studio in the center of Kiev near the Olympic Stadium.
 I love that area and know this apartment.
 It is a nice option for budget travelers who don’t like hostels.
 If you choose it or will be in the area in any case, check out TAKAVA Coffee-buffet.
 This cafe is famous for its great vegetarian desserts.

-BURSA HOTEL: A modern, clean and welcoming boutique hotel in the city center.
+BURSA HOTEL: A modern, clean, and welcoming boutique hotel in the city center.
 A few minutes away from some of the most famous landmarks, one of them is Andreevskiy Spusk.
 In addition to the hotel, there is a rooftop bar “1818”, a cafe “Beliy Shum” and a gallery of modern art.
 Prices for this boutique hotel start from $27 per night.
 Experience a bit of luxury on a budget.

 MaNNa BOUTIQUE HOTEL: An absolutely gorgeous authentic boutique hotel in one of the most beautiful neighborhoods of Kiev surrounded by lots of quirky cafes and restaurants.
-Each room has a stylish decor, interesting and unique design, is clean and has all the amenities you may need, even the floor heating.
+Each room has stylish decor, an interesting and unique design, is clean, and has all the amenities you may need, even the floor heating.
 Another a bit luxurious hotel that doesn’t cost a lot of money.
 Rooms start at $40 per night and guarantee an excellent stay.

 Things to Do in Kiev in Winter